GambitNash/gn-age-verify/readme.txt

 == Installation ==

-1. Upload the 'age-verify' folder to the '/wp-content/plugins/' directory
+1. Upload the 'gn-age-verify' folder to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Visit 'Settings > Age Verify' and adjust your configuration.